 She fell in love with the classes and with the people at PHC.
-She became involved in Eden Troupe, played on the soccer team, worked as RA, and served as a teen camp counselor for four summers.
+She acted in Eden Troupe productions, played on the soccer team, worked as RA, and served as a teen camp counselor for four summers.

 Her senior year on campus Tyler Stockton, a former marine, arrived on campus as a freshman.
-They both acted in the Crucible, the play Eden Troupe put on that semester.
-Tia decided that since many other girls had crushes on Tyler, she was not going to be interested in him.
-Instead she developed a deep friendship with him, and began noticing that her friends tried to assist as matchmakers.
-Tia would be talking with Tyler and a group of friends, and then suddenly find herself alone with Tyler.
-Their conversations grew in frequency and depth, until Tyler decided that it wasn’t fair to have such a deep relationship with Tia without a commitment level.
+They both performed in the Crucible, Eden Troupe's play that semester.
+Tia developed a deep friendship with Tyler, and soon noticed her friends trying to matchmake.
+Tia would be talking with Tyler and a group of friends, and then suddenly find herself alone with him.
+Their conversations grew in frequency and depth, until Tyler decided that it wasn’t fair to have such a deep relationship with Tia without a commitment.

-In the spring of 2010 semester, Tyler asked her to go on a walk with him.
+In the spring of 2010, Tyler asked her to go on a walk with him.
 They walked 8 miles in 30 degree weather and emerged as a couple.
-The next summer he proposed to her, and the following summer, they were married.
+The next summer he proposed to her, and they were married the summer after.
 Tia worked in PHC’s Admissions Office for three years to be near to Tyler as he finished his degree.

 Tyler graduated from PHC in May of ’13, receiving the Tim LaHaye Leadership Award for his work at the Heritage Foundation, in the IT Department at PHC, and as an RA.
-His dream is to work as a lawyer dealing with property and water law.
 He struggled with the decision to study law on the east coast or head back west.
 He decided to attend the University of Montana, a tiny law school in Missoula.

 “Montana is where I’m from,” Tyler said.
 “It’s who I am.
 It’s where I should be.
 I miss the mountains and the open plains.”